© Donal G. Burke 2013

 The general pardon issued to many of O Maddens country about 1603 in the first year of the reign of King James I in the immediate aftermath of the Nine Years War was broad enough to include such members of the wider family as John O Lurcan of Clonfert, a clerk.[ix]

 Shane McWilliam oge O Lurkan was among the many slain in rebellion during the Nine Years War.
 As was the case with those either killed or executed in rebellion, his estate was declared forfeit and part of those lands, a half quarter of Carrowgar, was part of extensive lands about the country granted to Gerald, Earl of Kildare in March 1610.[x]
-This man appears to be the son of that William oge of Lisdooaun whose lands lay on the south eastern foot of Redmont Hill.
+Killed in 1598, this man appears to be the son of that William oge of Lisdooaun whose lands lay on the south eastern foot of Redmont Hill.
 His son’s lands lay adjacent to Lisdooaun, about Killinehy.
 (Carrowgar would be amalgamated with a number of other denominations later in the century to form the demesne about Eyrecourt castle.)
+Near Carrowgar, the lands of Mulbrowny or Mulrony O Lorkan lay at the western and southern base of Redmount Hill.
+At his death in August 1602 he was seised in fee of the quarter of Gortnemoany, the quarter of Lishdowan, one quarter in Corballymore and a third of the quarter of Ruaghan.
+Following his death Mulbrowny’s daughter Rose or Rosa entered upon his property.
+She appears to have been aged only twelve years at that time and later married Dermot O Kelly of Crossconnell in the nearby parish of Clontuskert.
+By the early 1640s these lands were in the ownership of the Kings County landholder Hugh Dallaghane or others.

 Early seventeenth century